im-mk/ems-api/README.md

 ### Deploy infra to cloud

 - Create an aws account.
+- Update aws config with newly created account details.
 - Create a keypair under EC2 and save it locally.
 - Update pem file permission to secure it. e.g chmod 400 ~/Documents/abc.pem
 - Update infrastructure/cloud/main.tf with key name.
 - Update Makefile with location. e.g ~/Downloads/abc.pem
-- Use infrastructure/Makefile commands to deploy the infra. e.g make deploy-api
+- Deploy terraform backend using make init-back and make init-deploy.
+See infrastructure/Makefile
+- Deploy infra using make init-api && make deploy-api.
+See infrastructure/Makefile
 - To connect to the newly created instance check infrastructure/Makefile connect.

+### Destroy infra

+- To delete all the infra destroy api resources and then backend respectively using make destroy-api && make destroy-back.
+See infrastructure/cloud

 ### Run the api